8 Essential Things to do when moving house in 2026

 It will help you organise your home and prepare your house for sale – a clutter-free home will be more attractive to prospective buyers.

-You’ll only be taking things that you love, need and use to your new home.
+You’ll only pack items that you love, need and use for your new home.
 This will save time and money, reducing packing and removal costs.

 It will be easier to unpack in your new home and find a place for everything as the things you take will already be organised.